-In order to advance toward the Master of Arts in Nonprofit Leadership and Theology degree the student must attain candidacy by completing 20 units of course work, including 3 units of field education, with a grade-point average of at least 2.7.
-In addition, the student must comply with the first three candidacy requirements listed under the Master of Divinity Program (see page 170).
+In order to advance toward the M.A.W.L. degree, the student must attain candidacy by completing 20 units of course work with a grade-point average of 2.7 or better.
+In addition, students must comply with the following requirements: